papis/papis-zotero/README.rst

     python -m pip install papis-zotero@https://github.com/papis/papis-zotero.git#egg=papis-zotero

-For Nix or NixOS users, a ``flake.nix`` is available to install.
-It currently provides a ``devShell`` configuration for use with ``nix develop``, as well as packages for `nix shell` or for installation.
-While the `devShell` is ready to use when you activate a develop shell, for installation you might want to do something like
+Nix
+^^^

+For Nix and NixOS users, a Nix flake is included in this repository and can be used to install the package.
+There are many ways of doing so, for instance like so:

 .. code:: nix